nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all Tasks
-2. DoMePlease shows a list of tasks
+2. sTask shows a list of tasks
 3. User requests to delete a specific task in the list
-4. DoMePlease prompt confirmation from user
+4. sTask prompt confirmation from user
-5. DoMePlease deletes the task
+5. sTask deletes the task
 6. Use case ends.